 Any student who is experiencing personal issues that may affect course performance (food insecurity, lack of a safe and stable place to live, etc.), is urged to contact the Dean of Students for resources and support.
 If you are comfortable doing so, please notify the professor of any concerns.
 This will enable your professor to connect you with the resources you need.

 The Campus Cupboard is a free resource with pantry and hygiene items, located in 214 of the Blum Student Union.
-The cupboard is open Tuesdays and Thursdays from 2-4 pm and by appointment.
+The cupboard is open Monday through Friday from 8 a.m.-4:30 p.m. when classes are in session and by appointment.
 Any Missouri Western student can use the Campus Cupboard, no proof of need necessary.
 Students may visit the cupboard up to twice a month.
 The maximum allotment per visit is two (2) plastic grocery bags.
 The student must present a valid student ID.

 Missouri Western State University does not discriminate against any student on the basis of pregnancy, parenting or related conditions.
-Absences due to medical conditions relating to pregnancy, and recovery from pregnancy, will be excused for as long as deemed medically necessary by a student’s doctor.
+Absences due to medical conditions relating to pregnancy, and recovery from pregnancy, will be excused for as long as deemed medically necessary by a student’s healthcare provider.
 Students will be given the opportunity to make up missed work.
-Pregnant or parenting students needing assistance should contact the Title IX Coordinator, Adam McGowan at (816) 271-4432 in Blum Student Union 228.
+Pregnant or parenting students needing assistance should contact the Title IX Coordinator at (816) 271-4432 in Blum Student Union 228.

 DIGITAL EDUCATION CONTINGENCY PLAN: